-Special photography tours are available for serious outdoors photography enthusiasts but we chose the “normal” folk tour.
-It’s a bit fast paced but everyone still has plenty of time to take (almost) as many pictures as you’d like.
+Special photography tours are available for serious outdoor photography enthusiasts but we chose the “normal” folk tour.
+It’s a bit fast-paced but everyone still has plenty of time to take (almost) as many pictures as you’d like.

 My recommendation is to take the earliest tour that has the least amount of tourists since this canyon can get very packed during the busy summer season.

 Visiting Tunnel Falls in Oregon was on my mind for a while.
 I attempted the hike there a few different times but had to abort and turn around every time for a variety of reasons.
 Before I moved away from Oregon this year, I gave this hike one more shot and finally finished the entire hike to this beautiful waterfall.

 Tunnel Falls can be found at the end of the 12-mile Eagle Creek Trail.
 As the name implies, what makes Tunnel Falls special is the tunnel carved underneath that exits on the other side.

 Just after my visit, the Eagle Creek hike was closed due to wildfires so I feel extra lucky to have seen this beautiful hike earlier this year with my own eyes.
 I am hopeful that this area will recover soon and re-open for hikers in the future.

 Ireland offers many amazing attractions and while most people associate Ireland with castles and Guinness beer, it also has some spectacular nature.
 Cliffs of Moher in western Ireland is one of them.